ddbj/www/account-e.md

 it by [Register public key] button.

 {::nomarkdown}
-{% include image.html url="books/keyregister.jpg" caption="Register a public key" class="w400" %}
+{% include image.html url="books/keyregister.jpg" caption="Register a public key for authentication" class="w400" %}
 {:/}

-Once both center name and public key are registered, you can submit to the DRA/GEA at menus at top left.
+Once both center name and public key for authentication are registered, you can submit to the DRA/GEA at menus at top left.

 {::nomarkdown}
 {% include image.html url="books/drasub.jpg" caption="Can submit to DRA/GEA in addition to BioProject and BioSample" class="w450" %}
 {:/}

+The JGA submissions are not browsable in the D-way web portal (under development).
+Please use JGA services according to ["JGA submission steps"](/jga/substep-e.html) and ["Download steps"](/jga/download-e.html).

 ### Update account <a name="update-account"></a>

 Edit account information and update account by [Update] button.
-The registered public key can be overwritten by uploading a new file.
+The registered public key for authentication can be overwritten by uploading a new file.

+## Password change<a name="password-change"></a>

+Login [D-way](https://ddbj.nig.ac.jp/D-way) and move to the password change page from "Password" menu at top.

+{::nomarkdown}
+{% include image.html url="books/pass1.jpg" caption="Move to the password change page" class="w450" %}
+{:/}

+Enter a current password (once) and a new password (twice).
+Change the password by clicking the "Change" button.

+{::nomarkdown}
+{% include image.html url="books/pass2.jpg" caption="Enter a current password (once) and a new password (twice)" class="w450" %}
+{:/}

+The following message is displayed if the password was changed successfully.

+{::nomarkdown}
+{% include image.html url="books/pass3.jpg" caption="Message of successfull password change." class="w450" %}
+{:/}

+## Session Expired<a name="session"></a>

+After your password was changed, "Session Expired" may be displayed in your web brower.
+In this case, please access D-way in secret mode ([Google chrome](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=ja), [Firefox](https://support.mozilla.org/ja/kb/private-browsing-use-firefox-without-history)) or use another browser.

+{::nomarkdown}
+{% include image.html url="books/d-way-session.jpg" caption="Session Expired" class="w300" %}
+{:/}

-## Convert private key <a name="convert-private-key"></a>
+## Convert a private key <a name="convert-private-key"></a>

 {::options parse_block_html="true" /}
 <div class="accordion-menu">